JerryZhu99/osu-practice-tool/README.md

     * This negates the effect of the DoubleTime mod.
 * Note: This may take some time, especially for longer maps.
 * Note: This will generate an `audio.mp3` file in the project directory.
 This can be deleted afterwards.

+## Development Requirements

+Note: This tool has only been tested on the version numbers listed.
+It may or may not work on other versions.

+- npm (6.9.2)

+## Development Setup

+1. Follow regular setup steps.
+2. Run `npm install` to install dependencies.

+## Development Usage

+- Run `npm start` to start the application.
+- Run `npm build` to build the package for your platform.